Thermopower and thermophase in a $d$-wave superconductor: Introduction

 The interest in thermal currents and thermoelectric effects in superconductors has been revived in recent years, partly because the response to temperature gradients in superconductors is phase coherent \cite{maki_entropy_1965,guttman_phase-dependent_1997,guttman_interference_1998,Eom1998,zhao_phase_2003,Bezuglyi2003,zhao_heat_2004,Giazotto2012}.
 In addition, heat management in nanoscale devices and circuits operating at low temperature is important in a wide range of applications in, e.g., thermometry, refridgeration, radiation detection \cite{giazotto_opportunities_2006}, and quantum technologies \cite{fornieri_towards_2017}.

 The presence of a temperature gradient in a bulk superconductor leads to quasiparticle heat flow, reduced by the presence of the superconducting gap.
 In addition, an intricate thermoelectric response appears, where the thermoelectrically induced normal current is cancelled by counter superflow \cite{gin44}.
 The usual Seebeck effect was therefore initially expected to vanish.
 Efforts were instead made to pick up the magnetic flux created in a ring geometry by the counter superflow \cite{gal74,har74,zav74,har80}.
 But the experiment is complicated, for instance by the temperature dependence of the penetration depth, and the results have to some extent been controversial \cite{Shelly2016}.
 On the other hand, it was shown \cite{Artemenko1976} that in a device geometry with normal metals coupled to the superconductor, a charge imbalance signal could be induced by the temperature gradient.
-In conventional superconductors, this contact thermopower is small, since it requires electron-hole asymmetry which in general is small in metals.
+In conventional superconductors, however, the thermoelectric effect and the contact thermopower are small, since they require electron-hole asymmetry.
+Such asymmetry is very small in most metals because the density of states near the Fermi level is approximately constant and, in addition, the scattering time is to a good approximation energy independent.
 Later, it was suggested \cite{Pethick1979}, and experimentally confirmed \cite{Clarke1979}, that the application of a supercurrent in addition to the temperature gradient leads to an enhanced electron-hole asymmetry and a large thermopower \cite{Schoen1981}.

-More recently, there are theories and experiments on engineering the electron-hole asymmetry in normal metals by contacting them to superconductors and inject supercurrent in multi-terminal geometries \cite{virtanen_thermoelectric_2007,chandrasekhar_thermal_2009}.
-Another way to tailor an electron-hole asymmetric density of states is to utilize the spin degree of freedom in ferromagnet-superconductor hybrid devices \cite{machon_nonlocal_2013,ozaeta_predicted_2014,kalenkov_electron-hole_2014,giazotto_very_2015,kolenda_observation_2016,Hwang2018,Savander2020}.
-In conclusion, the thermoelectric effect in conventional superconductors and heterostructures has been an active area of research.
+More recently, there are theories and experiments on engineering a large electron-hole asymmetry in superconducting heterostructures.
+Examples range from injecting supercurrent into normal metals in multi-terminal geometries\cite{virtanen_thermoelectric_2007,chandrasekhar_thermal_2009}, over utilizing the spin degree of freedom in ferromagnet-superconductor hybrid devices \cite{machon_nonlocal_2013,ozaeta_predicted_2014,kalenkov_electron-hole_2014,giazotto_very_2015,kolenda_observation_2016,Hwang2018,Savander2020}, to injecting supercurrent into topological materials with edge states\cite{Blasi2020, BlasiDec2020}.
+Thus, the thermoelectric effect in conventional superconductors and heterostructures has been an active area of research.
 In contrast, much less is known about thermoelectric effects in unconventional superconductors.